Leo4Truth/LeetCode/README.md

-# LeetCodeChallenge
+# LeetCode
-repo for LeetCode Challenge and Contest
+repo for LeetCode Problems